bmax121/KernelPatch/doc/en/guide.md

 ### [kpuser](/user/)

 kpuser is the user space header file and library for KernelPatch.
-You can directly embed kpatch into your program.
+You can directly embed kpuser into your program.